IDScanNet/DLParserJavaExample/README.md

         ├ idscan_parser.dll
         ```

 2. Add **libs** directory to the project and put into appropriate library files.
-Project structure might look like this:
+The project structure looks like this:
     + **Linux**
         ```
         - MODULE